 Two uniforms and a TTC Manual are included in the course donation.

 Foreign Nationals are required to bring their original passport with a valid visa for India.
 The correct visa for this yoga course is a student visa.
-However if one plans to stay in India for weeks or months before or after the course, the relevant High Commission or Embassy of India should be consulted for correct visa type.
+Students will not be accepted on tourist visa.
+If one plans to stay in India for weeks or months before or after the course, the relevant High Commission or Embassy of India should be consulted for correct visa type; an entry visa ('x' type visa) may be granted instead and will be accepted at the ashram.
+An admission letter will be provided once payment and also a scan of the students passport photo/details page have been received.

 Further Sivananda Courses